Anti-Hero: Snarky, arrogant, conceited, womanizing and sometimes a real jerk, but still a good man. He softens up quite a bit in Ghostbusters II.

 Put on a Bus: After the events of the game, he leaves New York in order to expand the franchise.

 Harmless Villain: Debateable.
 The containment unit gets blown up because of him in the first film.
 Peck generally doesn't do anything truly lethal to the Ghostbusters directly, but he does act as an independent Disc One Final Boss who manages to either restrain or delay the Ghostbusters, which gives the real villains more time or freedom to act.

-Jerkass Has a Point: Walter Peck's initial request to see the containment grid was reasonable.
-He's also quite polite before Venkman gives him the runaround.
+Jerkass Has a Point: His initial request to see the containment grid was reasonable.
+He's also quite polite before Peter gives him the runaround.
 It is his job to make sure people like the Ghostbusters are operating with safe equipment, and in fact the Ghostbusters' containment grid could cause a massive explosion in a densely-populated area.
-After getting crudely brushed off by Venkman, however, he overreacts and orders the grid's immediate deactivation.
-If Venkman had cooperated, instead of treating Peck and the EPA as an enemy from the start, they could have avoided the ensuing meltdown.
+After getting crudely brushed off by Peter, however, he overreacts and orders the grid's immediate deactivation.
+If Peter had cooperated instead of treating Peck and the EPA as an enemy from the start, they could have avoided the ensuing meltdown.